zowe/docs-site/docs/user-guide/cli-using-global-profile-configuration.md

 ## Sharing global configuration

 You might want to share a configuration globally:

 - With developers so that they can begin working with a defined set of mainframe services.
 The recipient of the file manually places it in their local `~/.zowe` folder before issuing CLI commands.
 - To add to your project directory in an SCM tool such as GitHub.
 This lets other developers pull the project to their local machine and make use of the defined configuration.
 Zowe CLI commands that you issue from within the project directory automatically use the project's config scheme.
 - To enable test automation and CI/CD, letting your pipelines make use of the project configuration.

 ## Example configurations

-**Example 1:** The settings are using nested profiles that share the same host to access multiple services directly on multiple LPARs which share the same username and password stored in a base profile.
+**Example 1:** The settings are using nested profiles that share the same host to access multiple services directly on multiple LPARs that share the same username and password that is stored in a base profile.
 ```json
 {
     "$schema": "./zowe.schema.json",